sam2829/project-4-royal-sam/README.md

 **Colour Scheme**

-I opted for a very few choice of colours throughout the site.
-The same colours have been implemented across the site and are included in the buttons styles.
+I opted for a very few choices of colours throughout the site.
+The same colours have been implemented across the site and are included in the button's styles.

 This hopefully makes the site easy and clear to read / use.